 Some chefs would be lost without garlic in their pantry.
 The owners of California-based restaurant Stinking Rose, on the other hand, wouldn’t have a business without this Mediterranean culinary staple!
 As the name suggests, everything on the menu includes garlic.
-Not only do they serve the traditional garlicky fare, like garlic mashed potatoes and garlic noodles, their inventive bar manager created the Gartini (a vodka martini with pickled garlic for garnish).
+Not only do they serve the traditional garlicky fare, like garlic mashed potatoes and garlic noodles, but their inventive bar manager also created the Gartini (a vodka martini with pickled garlic for garnish).

 But which dish is it that guests are raving about on Yelp?
 None other than the garlic ice cream.
 Reviewers recommend finishing a meal at the Stinking Rose with this unexpected dessert, which comes topped with caramel sauce.

 They say you can find inspiration anywhere when you’re open-minded.
 The owner of Denver’s Sweet Action Ice Cream, Samantha Kopicko, was inspired by the most routine of muses: her daily lunch of spinach, beet, and goat cheese salad.
 On a whim, she decided to convert her favorite meal into a creamy dessert, and the result is an earthy, cheesy ice cream flavor.

 This unusual ice cream combines sweet and savory flavors.
 Goat cheese serves as the base, and then homemade beet syrup is swirled in, (fortunately, spinach was left out of this recipe).

 Lobster Ice Cream